-Stojko proposed in a book published in 1978 (24) that the Voynich MS is a copy of a series of letters written in Ukrainian.
+Stojko proposed in a book published in 1978 (34) that the Voynich MS is a copy of a series of letters written in Ukrainian.
 These letters were encrypted by removing all the vowels and writing the consonants in a secret alphabet.
-Following is an example of a letter, decrypted into Ukrainian and then translated (litterally) into English.
-(Folio f15v):
+The main reasons why Stojko's solution is finding little acceptance are:

-Further transcriptions of missing pages in the Currier / D'Imperio files were made by the group, and Reeds discovered the almost complete transcriptions made by Friedman's study groups, in the George C. Marshall Library and Archives in Lexington, Virginia.
-These were entered in computer form by J.Reeds and J.Guy.
+Further transliterations of missing pages in the Currier / D'Imperio files were made by the group, and Jim Reeds discovered the almost complete transliterations made by Friedman's study groups, in the George C. Marshall Library and Archives in Lexington, Virginia.
+These were entered in computer form by Jim Reeds and Jacques Guy.

-In 1995, the herbal expert in medieval herbals Sergio Toresella inspected the MS at the Beinecke library and wrote, in an article concerned with 'alchemical herbals' (28) that the Voynich MS appears to be written in a script fitting with the Italian humanist book movement, and should therefore be dated around 1460, and not much later.
+In 1995, the herbal expert in medieval herbals Sergio Toresella inspected the MS at the Beinecke library and wrote, in an article concerned with 'alchemical herbals' (39) that the Voynich MS appears to be written in a script fitting with the Italian humanist book movement, and should therefore be dated around 1460, and not much later.
 He also suggests that the purpose of the book was to impress the gullible clientele of a doctor or quack.

 The proposed method consists in the use of a Cardan grille and a set of sheets with word fragments or syllables.
 The major problems with this are that:

 There is, however, an important aspect which lies at the basis of Gordon Rugg's theory.
 This relates to the question why the solution to the Voynich MS has not yet been found.
 Rugg's answer to that question is that all analysts are making a number of assumptions, and these assumptions are prohibiting them from finding the answer.
 More specifically, essentially everyone assumes that the MS text is meaningful and can be deciphered.
-While Rugg's solution has'nt been accepted, this understanding of hidden or unstated assumptions is certainly very important.
+While Rugg's solution hasn't been accepted, this understanding of hidden or unstated assumptions is certainly very important.

 The Voynich MS may very well have no meaningful content, either deliberately by the author, or because its meaning was lost in the process of its creation.

-Nick Pelling presented his theory about the authorship of the Voynich MS in his book: The Curse of the Voynich (30).
-Rumour has it that there will be a second, revised, issue of this.
-Based on details in the illustrations of the Voynich MS, in particular the rosettes folio, he believes that the MS originates from Milan, around or shortly after the middle of the 15th Century.
+Nick Pelling presents his theory about the authorship of the Voynich MS in "The Curse of the Voynich" - Pelling (2006) (41).
+Based on details in the illustrations of the Voynich MS, in particular the rosettes folio, he believes that the MS originates from Milan, around the middle of the 15th Century or shortly thereafter.
 As author he identifies the architect Antonio Averlino, based on details of his life.